athanclark/timemap/README.md

 There are two internal maps for a `TimeMap k a`:

 - a "time-indexed" map reference: `TVar (Map UTCTime (HashSet k))`
-- a hashtable of value references: `HashTable k (UTCTime, TVar a)`, which is also mutable (uses `ST`)
+- a mutable map of values: `STMContainers.Map.Map k (UTCTime, a)`

 ### Insertion

 Inserting a new value first performs a lookup on the hashtable to see if the key already exists:

-- If it doesn't, make a new TVar for the value, and get the current time, the insert that into the hashtable.
-Then, insert the time you used and the key itself into the time-indexed multimap.
+- If it doesn't, insert the current time and the element that into the mutable map.
+  Then, insert the _key_ as the value, and the _time_ as the key into the time-indexed multimap.
-- If it does, remove the entry from the time-indexed multimap for the old time, before doing the same thing as the first bullet (except we `writeTVar` instead of making a new one).
+- If it does, remove the entry from the time-indexed multimap for the old time, before doing the same thing as the first bullet.

 ### Lookups

-These don't have to interact with the time map.
-All you need to do is lookup the key in the hashmap, and pull the value out of the TVar if it exists.
+This doesn't have to create new data, and thus doesn't need full `IO`.
+All it does is lookup the key in the mutable map.

 ### Filtering

-To filter out all entries older than some time, you have to use the `Data.Map.splitLookup` function to split the time-indexed multimap into the entries you want to delete from the hashtable, and the ones you want to keep.
+To filter out all entries older than some time, you have to use the `Data.Map.splitLookup` function to split the time-indexed multimap into the entries you want to delete from the main container, and the ones you want to keep.
 You simply `writeTVar` the map you want to keep, but for the ones you want to delete, you need to get all the `elems` of that map.
-Then, for every key that we need to delete, we delete it from the hashtable.
+Then, for every key that we need to delete, we delete it from the main container.
+Suprisingly, this appears to operate in constant time, regardless of the size of the map.

 ## How to run tests